Youth Town Meetings (YTM)

 Each year, over 700 middle and high school students participate in WorldLink's Youth Town Meeting, where they meet with representatives from public and private organizations.
 YTMs are grounded in the belief that youth have much to offer and much to gain from discussion with experts and professionals regarding the complexities and challenges of international affairs.

-The 16th Annual Youth Town Meeting was held on Thursday, January 24, 2013,
+The 17th Annual Youth Town Meeting will be held on Wednesday, January 22, 2014

 Registration: Unlike other WorldLink events, the Youth Town Meeting is by invitation only.
 Over 750 students attend each year's keystone event.
 If you are interested in learning how you can attend, please e-mail Debbie M. Martinez.

-WorldLink Reader: Access the 2013 Reader today!
-The annual WorldLink Reader is produced by high school interns, and provides fellow youth important background knowledge on topics of WorldLink's Youth Town Meeting.
+WorldLink Reader: Access the annual WorldLink Reader today!
+This publication is produced by high school interns, and provides fellow youth important background knowledge on topics of WorldLink's Youth Town Meeting.

 Youth Town Meeting Documentary: Throughout the 2012 summer, Colin Czech (senior at The Bishop's School), interviewed students who were former Youth Town Meeting delegates, moderators and photojournalists.
 He captured the students' reactions to the day's discussions and activities.